Apoll011/Promise/README.md

     main()
 ```

-## Important Notes:

-- This approach simulates asynchronous behavior using threads and callbacks.
-Python has built-in mechanisms for asynchronous programming using the `async`/`await` keywords, but this example demonstrates a callback-based solution.
-- For complex asynchronous tasks, consider using libraries like `concurrent.futures` or third-party asynchronous libraries in Python.

 ## Thread Safety:

 - The `threading.Lock` object is used to ensure thread-safe access to the promise's internal state.
 This is crucial when multiple threads might interact with the same promise object.